-4 Empirical Implications and an Empirical Test
+4 Empirical Implications and Test

-Our analysis offers a few testable implications regarding fluctuations in bases.
-In this section we first discuss empirical implications, some suggestive evidence supporting our theory, and considerations for more careful tests by future research.
-We then present an empirical test of one of the key predictions.
+Our analysis offers testable implications regarding fluctuations in bases.
+We first discuss empirical implications, some suggestive evidence supporting our theory, and considerations for more careful tests by future research.
+We then present an empirical test of one of the key predictions using CDX inclusion.